 Our mother did not have an easy life, and in many ways, she remained obsessed by the Holocaust and her need to make some sort of sense of what had happened.
 She may have had her private struggles, but she was not a gloomy person.
 Not long before her illness became evident, I remember her saying that she felt very lucky and that she had had a good life.

 Our mother told us that she did not believe in God.
 Judaism to her meant community and continuity.
 Having and bringing up her own Jewish children was a response to the attempted annihilation and ensured Hitler was not victorious.
 But she was a truly spiritual woman.
 The prayer which probably meant the most to her was Hashkiveinu in the daily evening service.
 This speaks of being sheltered in the shadow of God’s wings, being guarded when we go out and when we come in to enjoy life and peace both now and forever.
-I think mummy yearned for the protection of her parents, since leaving them as a 7-year-old child.
+I think mummy yearned for the protection of her parents, since leaving them as a seven year old child.
 Despite having to manage without them her life was full of personal courage and loving kindness, which will continue to influence and inspire us all.

 We pray that now she will find an everlasting place of safety and peace in the shadow of God’s wings.